Arriving in Venice

 on the Italian mainland, where many tourists stay to save money or for

 easier parking.
-Also see our articles on
+Also see our article on

-Mestre Railroad Station
+Mestre Railroad Station.